Newport City councillor suspended from Labour Party after alleged Gaza post

 A FORMER mayor of Newport has been suspended by the Labour Party after an alleged offensive social media post about the events unfolding in Israel.

-Councillor Miqdad Al-Nuaimi is alleged to have posted on X, formerly known as Twitter, describing Israeli security policy in Gaza as a “final solution.”
+Councillor Miqdad Al-Nuaimi is alleged to have posted on X, formerly known as Twitter, about Israeli security policy in Gaza.

-It’s alleged Cllr Al-Nuaimi, who has represented Labour on Newport City Council since 2000, and was city mayor in 2006, posted: “A Final Solution for the Gazans, 2million people, Genocidal annihilation.”
+It’s alleged Cllr Al-Nuaimi, who has represented Labour on Newport City Council since 2000, and was city mayor in 2006, made inappropriate comments after the Israeli response to Hamas terror attacks over the weekend.

 On October 7, Hamas launched a surprise attack on Israel, breaking through the border between Israel and Palestine on the Gaza strip – one of the most fortified borders in the world.